 About Kai Ora Collective

-As a Kai Ora Collective member, you can order weekly $15 fruit and vege packs – as many and as often as you like.
+As a Kai Ora Collective member you can order weekly $15 fruit and vege packs – as many and as often as you like.

 You can also put together your own selection of produce through our online ordering platform.
-Online orders are currently available at 8 pick-up locations.
+Online orders are currently available at 8 pick-up locations

 Powered by volunteers

 The Collective is made possible by many volunteers giving their time generously to support their community – we’re not a business or a charity.
-Every week our volunteers help to pack fruit & vege packs at 11 packing hubs / coops and deliver them to 39 pick-up locations throughout the greater Wellington region.

 We uphold the mana of all our participants – the growers, the wholesalers, the freight workers, our volunteers and of course you, our members.

 We’re creating a food system that rewards everyone fairly and is accessible to all of our community.
+So the more people that join, the better value the Collective can deliver to everyone involved.

 Your responsibilities as a member